Discussion

 Examples: Attachment styles, extreme behavior, personality tests

-For one, this is mostly bullshit because it doesn’t factor in the complexity of human emotions.
+For one, this is mostly bullshit because it doesn’t factor in the complexity and inconsistency of actual human psychology.
 Two, frameworks become cages when people use them to justify stagnation.
-Three, I’m not a therapist.
+Three, while I have a lot of psychological knowledge, I’m not a therapist or a trained psychologist.
+This is not the place to come to for that stuff, I’m not qualified.
+I’m a philosopher, first and foremost.

 Abstractions